Hold On, We're Going Home: Cover versions

+In October 2014, the song was also covered by progressive metalcore band Volumes on Punk Goes Pop Vol. 6.

 In 2015, on the voice Australia Nathan Hawes did an acoustic version of this.

 On 2020-04-03 UK Artist Nerina Pallot released a compilation of the lockdown sessions covers titled "Best In Show" featuring "Hold On, We're Going Home" on track 6.